kh3dron/khedrons-qol-tweaks/Readme.md

 ## Inclusions

-- roboports now transmit power inside their service areas: no more need for power poles if building in a roboport grid
+- **Roboports now transmit power inside their service areas**: Once I've got bots, I'm building everything in a roboport grid.
+Power poles are pretty much just a nuisance anyway, so this feature places a roboport-sized substation on top of every roboport.
+No more need for powerpoles inside the roboport grid.
+- **Speed does not detract from quality**: The devs said in [FFF-375](https://www.factorio.com/blog/post/fff-375) that "we wanted to reduce the number of places where beacons full of speed modules is the best way to go."
+This makes complete sense, but I think this is more often annoying than interesting to me, and it's _my_ QOL modpack so I get to pick the music

 ## todo

+- Features
   - roboports also behave as a 4x4 grid of lamps
   - all items craftable in inventory (engines)
   - all buildings are lamps internally
+- Fixes
+  - make invisible substations work with option+C to maniuplate wire connections

 ## considered, but not included